5 Costly Mistakes When Expanding into Asia

 2. Underestimating Timelines

 If you’re used to quick project turnarounds in Europe, Asia will test your patience.
-From regulatory approvals and product tweaks to building relationships, everything takes longer.
+From regulatory approvals (such as in the Philippines and Vietnam) and product tweaks to building relationships, everything takes longer.

 And that’s not a bad thing; it’s just how business works here.
 Trust takes time, and business is built on trust.
 Add in long supply chains, complex logistics, and unique infrastructure challenges (hello, Indonesia’s 17,000 islands), and you’ll quickly realise there’s no shortcut.